The Fate of Entanglement: Test of the full-rank hypothesis

-We test the full-rank hypothesis (FRH) for the icosahedral molecule at $h=3$ for three adjacent sites.
-In Fig.~\ref{fig:FRH3spins} we plot the minimal eigenvalues $\lambda_{\rm min}$ of the 3-spin reduced density matrices for each eigenstate of the Hamiltonian, labelled by the corresponding energy $E$.
+We test the full-rank hypothesis (FRH) for the icosahedral molecule at a representative value of the transverse field, $h=3$, for three adjacent sites, as well as for four adjacent sites in the spin chain.
+In Fig.~\ref{fig:FRH3spins} we plot the minimal eigenvalues $\lambda_{\rm min}$ of the 3- and 4-spin reduced density matrices for each eigenstate of the Hamiltonian, labeled by the corresponding energy $E$.
 All the minimal eigenvalues are strictly positive, which indicates that the FRH is satisfied.
-The smallest $\lambda_{\rm min}$ occurs in the groundstate.
+For the icosahedral molecule, the groundstate has the smallest $\lambda_{\rm min}$, whereas it is the second smallest in the spin chain.